jean-pierreBoth/coreset/README.md

                 Braverman, Meyerson, Ostrovski, Roytman ACM-SIAM 2011
                 [braverman-1](https://web.cs.ucla.edu/~rafail/PUBLIC/116.pdf) or [braverman-2](https://dl.acm.org/doi/10.5555/2133036.2133039)

 3. After obtaining the coreset we need an algorithm to provide a k-medoid on weighted data points and check quality of the approximating coreset.
-We implemented the very simple algorithm (cited in Friedman Hastie Tibshirani **The elements of statistical learning 2001**, Kmedoids paragraph 14.3.10) with the following adaptations:
+   1. In module wkmedian we implemented the very simple algorithm (cited in Friedman Hastie Tibshirani **The elements of statistical learning 2001**, Kmedoids paragraph 14.3.10) with the following adaptations:

        - using a greedy initialization like PAM-BUILD
        - takes into accound points weights,
        - random parturbation of cluster pairs with centroids too near of each other.

+    2. We check clustering quality with standard cost and also implemented Normalized Mutual Information in the sub-crate **nmi** as described in:
+        Vinh.N.X Information Theoretic Measures for clustering comparison: [Vinh 2010](https://jmlr.csail.mit.edu/papers/volume11/vinh10a/vinh10a.pdf)

 ### Results

+Results and examples are given in the *mnistcheck* sub-crate.

+We run a simple weighted k-median after the coreset construction and compare with those obtained with [par_fastermap](https://docs.rs/kmedoids/0.5.0/kmedoids/fn.par_fasterpam.html) running on the whole data.

+Comparison of the 2 algorithms classification is done using Normalised Information metrics implemented in the sub-crate **nmi**.

 Detailed results are given [here](./Results.md).
-We run a simple weighted k-median after the coreset construction and compare with those obtained with [par_fastermap](https://docs.rs/kmedoids/0.5.0/kmedoids/fn.par_fasterpam.html) running on the whole data.

-Comparison of the 2 algorithms classification is done using Normalised Information metrics implemented in the sub-crate **merit**.

 #### Conclusion
 Even with our simplistic weighted kmedoid implementation, the results are, on the average less than 5% above the reference cost obtained by **par_fastermap**, and  within 8% at 2 or 3 std deviations depending on the number of iterations in the kmedoid.